PhilterPaper/Perl-PDF-Builder/README.md

 PDF::Builder::Docs, and decide whether or not you want to install any of them.
 By default, all are installed (as "recommended", so failure to install will not fail the overall PDF::Builder installation).
-You may choose which ones to install by modifying certain installation files with "optional\_update.pl".
+You may choose which ones to install by modifying certain installation files with "tools/optional\_update.pl".

 ## Requirements